 The Certificate in International Law will equip on-campus MLS students with a strong foundation in international law and specialized training appropriate to their practice interests.
 The approved courses for this certificate draw from a variety of international law courses, thus allowing students to focus their course of study on areas such as international human rights, international intellectual property and international commercial arbitration.

+Students must earn 9 credit units as part of the 24 credit units required for the MLS.
+Students cannot earn a certificate without completing the MLS degree.
 Please visit the School of Law website for a list of representative courses in this discipline (https://law.wustl.edu/academics/llm-mls-jsd-programs-overview/certificates-for-mls-students/).